 The Irish Naturalisation and Immigration Authority (INIS) may consider exemptions from the policy of requiring partners, spouses or children to make visa applications independent of their relationship to a registered non-EEA student where:

-- The student is pursuing PhD studies (Level 10 on the National Framework of Qualifications) and will be required to complete their doctorate within 4 years.
+- The student is pursuing PhD studies (Level 10 on the National Framework of Qualifications) and has sufficient funds on a yearly basis to support them self and their family.
+PhD students will be required to complete their doctorate within 4 years.

 - The student is a participant in an academic programme agreed between the Irish State and another State whereby the student and dependents are sufficiently funded for all expenses in Ireland.

 - The student can demonstrate that they have sufficient funds on a yearly basis to support themselves and their family without engaging in employment and without recourse to public funds, e.g. by enrolling a child in a private, fee-paying school.
 (Plans for an immigration levy to recover the costs of publicly-funded education if children are accompanying a parent have been proposed.
 However, these are yet to be introduced).

 - The child is on a short visit to their parent(s) who can prove that the child will return to their home county at the end of their visit.

 For further details, see Section G of the INIS guide New Immigration Regime for Full Time Non-EEA Students.

 The Garda National Immigration Bureau (GNIB) has advised that student parents accompanied by children (of whatever age) not authorised to enter Ireland will be stopped at the port of entry in Ireland and refused permission to land.

 First time students from outside the EEA presenting for registration with the GNIB or INIS are asked to confirm that they are neither accompanied by children nor do they intend to have their children join them later on - unless covered by specific arrangements as indicated above.